Update (May 19): The up-to-date version of this list is available on GitHub. Check it out, especially if you'd like to suggest additions or fixes.

 Raspberry Pi Awesome List

-When you're done with this list, there's another whole list to check out too!
+A curated list on GitHub to check out after this one!
 It's not mine, and I deliberately didn't look at it so it wouldn't influence what I included here.
 No doubt there's some overlap, but (I hope) a whole lot of additional value too.

 Raspberry Pi: Top 31 projects to try yourself